metamath/lamp-guide/docs/11/index.md

 We first need to decide on the proof context, that is, the database(s) of axioms and proven theorems we'll use.
-In this case we'll use the most common metamath database, `set.mm`.
+In this case we'll use the most common Metamath database, `set.mm`.
 This database uses the very common starting points of classical first-order logic and ZFC set theory.
 We'll also tell it to *stop* using the database just before its proof of 2 + 2 = 4, which in this database is named `2p2e4`.